Likelihood-free inference with emulator networks: Likelihood-free inference with emulator networks

 \subsection{Inference on the parameters of the emulator}

-We train probabilistic neural networks, i.e. we represent uncertainty about the parameters of the emulator network.
-We then use these uncertainties to guide the selection of sample points using active learning.
-In the Bayesian framework uncertainty is represented through the posterior distribution.
-Multiple approaches for estimating the posterior-distributions over neural-network parameters have been proposed, including MCMC methods (e.g. Stochastic Gradient MCMC) to draw samples from the full posterior \cite{Welling_2011, Chen_2014} and variational methods, which often use factorising posteriors \cite{Blundell_2015}, or normalizing flows~\cite{louizos2017multiplicative}.
-Finally, deep ensemble approaches \cite{Lakshminarayanan16} represent predictive distributions through ensembles of networks which capture individual modes.
+We use probabilistic neural networks, i.e. we represent uncertainty about the parameters $\bphi$ of the emulator $q(\data|\param; \bphi)$.
+We then use these uncertainties to guide the acquisition of training data for the emulator using active learning (as discussed in the next section).

+In the Bayesian framework, uncertainty is represented through the posterior distribution.
+Multiple approaches for estimating the posterior distributions over neural network parameters have been proposed, including MCMC methods to draw samples from the full posterior \cite[]{Welling_2011, Chen_2014} and variational methods, e.g.\ using factorising posteriors \cite[]{Blundell_2015} or normalizing flows~\cite[]{louizos2017multiplicative}.
+Finally, deep ensemble approaches \cite[]{Lakshminarayanan16} represent predictive distributions through ensembles of networks.
 They have the advantage of not requiring the choice of a functional form of the approximation, and are simple to set up.

-Our approach can be applied with any method that represents uncertainty over parameters using samples of parameters, which could either come from a Bayesian posterior, or from deep ensembles.
-In our experiments, we use deep ensembles, as we found them to combine simplicity with good empirical performance.
+Our approach can be applied with any method that represents uncertainty over network parameters.
+In our experiments, we use deep ensembles to represent uncertainty about $\bphi$, as we found them to combine simplicity with good empirical performance.
 Instead of training a single emulator network and inferring its posterior distribution, we train an ensemble of $M$ networks with parameters $\{\bphi_m\}_{m=1}^M$.
 From here on, we treat $\bphi_m$ as if they were samples from $p(\bphi|\mcD)$, the posterior over network parameters given data.
 (In practice, these samples will describe local maxima of the posterior.)
-The posterior-predictive distribution is given by
+The posterior-predictive distribution is approximated by $\bbE_{\bphi|\mcD}\big[q(\data|\param, \bphi)\big] \approx \frac{1}{M}\sum_{m=1}^M q(\data|\param; \bphi_m)$.

-We note that the predictive distribution forms a mixture distribution over these samples, and consequently can be more expressive than the densities of the individual emulators.